• Free shipping on all orders

 One tip is to try and create some contrast when using sand to make an aquascape.
 If you expect to have dark plants, us light colored sand, and vice versa.
 It will definitely make things look much nicer.

-Next, if you plan on using sand for substrate in your aquarium, and you want to aquascape, make sure that the plants you want to get have the ability to use sand as substrate.
+Next, if you plan on using sand as substrate in your aquarium, and you want to aquascape, make sure that the plants you want to get have the ability to use sand as substrate.

 Not all aquarium plants can grow on sand.
 Some require gravel.
 The other tip here is to ensue that you have a good 3 inch layer of sand, especially for plants that require deep substrate to form a strong root system.